 If you’ll be testing AV1 codecs, you can see the command strings used for performance testing in my article on Streaming Media.
 I will say that I performed a bunch of testing after submitting those results, and probably would change these for real-world production for distribution.
-I will cover all the details of this testing in a webinar this Thursday (September 24) and in a course on AV1 encoding that I will publish at courses.streaminglearningcenter.com.
+I cover all the details in my course Encoding with the AV1 Codec, available here.

 If you’re creating a command string for a new codec, whether it’s HEVC, AV1, VVC, or even VP9, here’s a list of items to consider in roughly the proper order.